mne-tools/mne-python/doc/manual/gui/browse.rst

-This menu choice allows loading of channel derivation data files created with the mne_make_derivations utility, see :ref:`CHDHJABJ`, or using the interactive derivations editor in mne_browse_raw , see :ref:`CACJIEHI`, Most common use of derivations is to calculate differences between EEG channels, *i.e.*, bipolar
+This menu choice allows loading of channel derivation data files created with the mne_make_derivations utility, see :ref:`mne_make_derivations`, or using the interactive derivations editor in mne_browse_raw , see :ref:`CACJIEHI`, Most common use of derivations is to calculate differences between EEG channels, *i.e.*, bipolar
 EEG data.
 Since any number of channels can be included in a derivation